-- Use of admissions procedures that insure access to higher education for academically qualified military personnel. - Evaluation of learning gained through military experiences and academic credit awarded where applicable to the service member's program of study. - Evaluation of non-traditional learning and awarding of academic credit for such learning where applicable to the service member's program of study. - Institutional transfer of credits and acceptance of such credits whenever they are appropriate to the service member's program and are consistent with the college's curriculum.

-Flexibility to service members in satisfying residence requirements by making adjustments for military students who transfer when there are other assurances of program balance.

-- Designation of personnel with appropriate academic qualifications and experience to administer and supervise SOC related activities and to develop policies and procedures appropriate to the scope of their voluntary education programs. - Educational services for veterans.
+- Use of admissions procedures that insure access to higher education for academically qualified military personnel. - Evaluation of learning gained through military experiences and academic credit awarded where applicable to the service member's program of study. - Evaluation of non-traditional learning and awarding of academic credit for such learning where applicable to the service member's program of study. - Institutional transfer of credits and acceptance of such credits whenever they are appropriate to the service member's program and are consistent with the college's curriculum. - Flexibility to service members in satisfying residence requirements by making adjustments for military students who transfer when there are other assurances of program balance. - Designation of personnel with appropriate academic qualifications and experience to develop policies and procedures appropriate to the scope of their voluntary education programs. - Educational services for veterans.